Learn how to apply Mega Gloss Gold and Mega Gloss by Blue Water Marine Paints

 Prepping & priming for topside work

-Mega Gloss Gold and Mega Gloss by Blue Water Paint provide a beautiful aesthetic finish, and also provide protection against – sea, rain, wind and sun.
+Mega Gloss by Blue Water Paint provides a beautiful aesthetic finish, and also provide protection against – sea, rain, wind and sun.

 Blistering UV rays will degrade the surface of fiberglass and prematurely age your vessel.
 Moisture can also cause as many problems for wooden vessels and metal boats.

 - Clean and prepare the hull by first washing with soap and water and finish with fresh water.
 Then wipe the surface with a rag that has been dampened with 974 Reducer.

 - After preparing the surface, sand with 220-320 grit wet-or-dry sandpaper.
 Remove sanding residue by wiping with a rag that has been dampened with 974 Reducer.